Hear from an expert

 YOU ARE NOT ALONE

-people living with diabetic nerve pain of the feet despite multiple treatments
+people live with diabetic nerve pain of the feet despite multiple treatments

 Diabetic nerve pain of the feet and you